 When quantifying uncertainty it is often useful to distinguish between \emph{epistemic} and \emph{aleatoric} uncertainty~\cite{uncertainty_in_ml, gal2017}.
 Epistemic uncertainty, also known as systematic uncertainty, arises from the model's inability to fit the data distribution and can in principle be reduced by observing more data or improving the model.
 Aleatoric uncertainty, also known as statistical uncertainty, on the other hand comes from inherent noise in the data and can therefore not be reduced by observing more data.
 When the aleatoric uncertainty is constant across all observations it is called \emph{homoscedastic} aleatoric uncertainty and is often not modelled explicitly.
 If the aleatoric uncertainty depends on the input, and thus varies across the data distribution, it is called \emph{heteroscedastic} aleatoric uncertainty and can be estimated from the data by explicitly including it in the model.
-Thus epistemic uncertainty is important for understanding when predictions can be trusted and aleatoric uncertainty captures noise in the data.
-Consequently, it is necessary to consider both types of uncertainty are necessary to obtain a complete picture of the predictive uncertainty and to achieve well calibrated uncertainty estimates in and out of the training data distribution.
+Thus epistemic uncertainty is important for understanding when predictions are reliable and aleatoric uncertainty captures noise in the data.
+Consequently, it is necessary to consider both types of uncertainty to obtain a complete picture of the predictive uncertainty and to achieve well calibrated uncertainty estimates in and out of the training data distribution.

-In this work, we extend a message passing neural network regression model designed specifically for predicting properties of molecules and materials~\cite{jorgensen} with a probabilistic predictive distribution and consider a deep ensemble of models~\cite{deepensemble} to express the aleatoric and epistemic uncertainty about predictions of molecular formation energies.
-The predicted uncertainty is re-calibrated to fit the error distribution on unseen data to address model overconfidence from training and the expected improved accuracy from using an ensemble approximation.
-We show through computer experiments that our approach results in well calibrated models on two public benchmark datasets for molecular property prediction, QM9~\cite{qm9} and PC9~\cite{pc9}.
-The main contribution of this paper is a complete framework for training and evaluating neural network models that are able to produce accurate predictions of properties of molecules with calibrated aleatoric and epistemic uncertainty estimates.